 Liabilities, Expense.
-Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions and OPEB- The net pension and OPEB liabilities reported as of June 30, 2020, were measured as of June 30, 2019, and the total pension and OPEB liabilities used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019.
+Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions and OPEB- The net pension and OPEB liabilities reported as of June 30, 2021, were measured as of June 30, 2020, and the total pension and OPEB liabilities used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020.
 The City's proportion of the liabilities was based on a projection of the City's long-term share of contributions to the plan relative to the projected contributions of all participating entities, actuarially determined.
-The discount rate of 6.25% used to measure the total pension liability was based on the expected rate of return on pension plan investments.
-The discount rate of 5.68% and 5.69% (non-hazardous and hazardous respectively) used to measure the total OPEB liability was based on the expected rate of return on OPEB plan investments of 5.68% and a municipal bond rate of 3.50%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2019.

-NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2020
+NOTES TO BASIC FINANCIAL STATEMENTS - CONTINUED Year ended June 30, 2021